jovanhorvat/trackado-open-api/contracts/add-contract-to-inbox.md

 *For the property "ProlongationPeriodType" refer to the [Time Period enum](./enums/time-period.md)*<br>
 *For the property "LifecycleFixedPeriodType" refer to the [Lifecycle Fixed Period Type enum](./enums/lifecycle-fixed-period-type.md)*<br>

-*Title is the only required field*
+*Title is the only required field*<br>
-*All entity related fields should be filled with the name of the entity that already exists for the specific company* *All correctly attached files to the form-data will be processed and attached to the contract draft*
+*All entity related fields should be filled with the name of the entity that already exists for the specific company*<br>
+*All correctly attached files to the form-data will be processed and attached to the contract draft*

 ```json